Learn about Medicare Part D

 Costs you could pay with Medicare Part D

-Some plans charge deductibles, some do not, but Medicare sets a maximum deductible amount each year.
-In 2025, the annual deductible limit for Part D is $590.
+- Some plans charge deductibles, some do not, but Medicare sets a maximum deductible amount each year.
+In 2024, the annual deductible limit for Part D is $545.
+For 2025, that amount will change to $590.

 During the year, you may go through different drug coverage stages.
 There are three stages, and each can affect your prescription drug costs.
 You may not go through all the stages.
 People who take few prescription drugs may remain in the Annual Deductible stage or move only to the Initial Coverage stage.
 People with many medications (or expensive ones) may move into the Catastrophic Coverage stage.